k247tEK/archVM-Hyper-V/README.md

 ## post Installation configuration

-archinstall - has setup user k247 with sudo administrator authority & has diabled root account..<br>
+archinstall - has setup user k247 with sudo administrator authority & has disabled root account..<br>
 Also sshd service has to be re-enabled & started:<br>

 ```console